 This could be useful in combating viruses that affect humans.

 One of the hosts of Wolbachia is the mosquito that carries viruses like dengue and Zika.
-Scientists have found that Wolbachia can reduce the ability of mosquitoes to transmit these harmful viruses.
+Scientists have found that Wolbachia can

 “A major advantage [of this method] is that it is self-sustaining,” Matthew Aliota, Ph.D., an assistant scientist at the University of Wisconsin-Madison, told Healthline.
 “Wolbachia are maternally inherited, so once you establish Wolbachia in a population you no longer have to continuously release mosquitoes.”

-Scientists are using this approach to combat mosquito-borne diseases in Brazil and other countries.
+Scientists are using this approach to

 The strain of Wolbachia used by the Eliminate Dengue Program is already effective, which makes genetic engineering less enticing.
 But that may not always be the case.